YourFunkyDad/Regex-Tutorial/gist-template.md

 + - Matches the pattern one or more times.
 Characters placed directly to the left of the + will only be matched.

 Example: 'Allred+' (The quantifier is only applied to the lowercase "d".
-Remember Regex is case-sensitive).
+Remember Regex is case-sensitive!).

 ? - Matches the pattern zero or one times.